mebeim/aoc/2020/README.md

 3. For a general, reusable solution: create a custom more generic `selective_cache()` decorator which takes the names of specific arguments to use as keys for memoization.
-This solution a lot cooler, but it obviously requires some fairly higher level of engineering.
+This solution is a lot cooler, but it obviously requires some fairly higher level of engineering.

    Nonetheless, I've [implemented this decorator][utils-selective-cache] in my